Become a student member today for free and be part of the RACGP community

 The Royal Australian College of General Practitioners (RACGP) first developed Supporting smoking cessation: A guide for health professionals in 2011.

-Up-to-date, evidence-based information to help general practitioners (GPs) and their teams provide high-quality care for people with type 2 diabetes.
+Up-to-date, evidence-based information to help GPs and their teams provide high-quality care people with type 2 diabetes.

 List of available resources to help support GPs and their patients with the change to codeine becoming prescription only